 Government officials in all three North American countries must harmonize requirements for equipment, people, security, and other regulations to facilitate the transportation of freight across our international borders.

 Border Infrastructure and User Fees

-Federal and state government agencies must develop adequate infrastructure in and around international land-borders to accommodate the growing volumes of trade within the NAFTA region.
+Federal and state government agencies must develop adequate infrastructure in and around international land-borders to accommodate the growing volumes of trade within the USMCA region.
 Such infrastructure includes physical projects as well as technology improvements.

 Agencies must also design user-fees, for infrastructure and for inspections, based on sound policies that are related to cross-border operations at the various types of ports of entry.